gratet/ciudades-leonardo/pages/workshops/2023-09-08-workshop-entourage.md

 layout: workshop
 breadcrumb: true
 sidebar: right
-title: "Urban mobility and sustainable and age-inclusive urban transitions"
+title: "Urban mobility, sustainable and age-inclusive urban transitions"
-meta_title: "Workshop ENTOURAGE"
+meta_title: "Workshop — ENTOURAGE"
-subheadline: "Workshop ENTOURAGE"
+subheadline: "Workshop — ENTOURAGE"

 teaser: "The Research Group on Territorial Analysis and Tourism Studies (GRATET) of the Universitat Rovira i Virgili (URV) invites you to this scientific and knowledge transfer seminar."